Home Tutorials Training Consulting Books Company Contact us

 }

 The code above uses the ISafeRunnable interface.
-This interface protects the plug-in which defines the extension point from malfunction extensions.
-If an extension throws an Exception, it will be caught by ISafeRunnable and the remaining extensions will still get executed.
+This interface protects the plug-in that defines the extension point from malfunctioning extensions.
+If an extension throws an Exception, it is caught by ISafeRunnable and the remaining extensions are still executed.

 Review the .exsd schema file and the reference to this file in the plugin.xml file.